Table of Contents

 Why the fruit is called in this way anyway?

-The reason for the epithet “mandarin” is not clear, hypotheses ranging from the yellow colour of some robes worn by mandarin dignitaries to the mandarin being an excellent kind of Chinese orange.
+The reason for the epithet “mandarin” is not clear, hypotheses ranging from the yellow color of some robes worn by mandarin dignitaries to the mandarin being an excellent kind of Chinese orange.

 “J. R. FORSTER tr.
 P. Osbeck Voy.
 China I. 307 Here are two